Frank Gaylord: Career

 Gaylord was born in March 1925 to Richard and Thelma (Hamilton) Gaylord in Clarksburg, West Virginia.
 He was named for his grandfather, Frank C. Gaylord.
 He graduated from Washington Irving High School in Clarksburg.

 Gaylord was drafted at the age of 18 into the United States Army.
 He served as a paratrooper in the 17th Airborne Division during World War II.
 He saw action in Africa, Europe, and the Middle East, and was awarded the Bronze Star Medal for fighting in the Battle of the Bulge.
 During this time, he sketched many of the men he served with in the military.
 He was wounded, and spent several months in military hospitals convalescing.

 After being discharged from the Army at the end of the war, Gaylord attended the Carnegie Institute of Technology (now Carnegie Mellon University) in Pittsburgh, Pennsylvania.
 He transferred to the Tyler School of Art at Temple University, where he received his Bachelor of Fine Arts in 1950.

 Gaylord and his wife moved to Barre, Vermont, in 1951.
 Interested in a career in sculpting granite, Gaylord apprenticed under noted Vermont sculptor Bruno Sarzanini.

+Early in his career, Gaylord carved tombstones.
+Over time, he received numerous commissions for life-sized and larger-than-life representational figures and figure groups throughout the United States and Canada.
+In 1989 Frank became partners with his son-in-law John Triano.
+John ran the business and Frank was able to focus on the art.
+In 1990, Gaylord was selected to sculpt a field of 38 soldiers (later reduced to 19) for the Korean War Veterans Memorial in Washington, D.C.
+Some of the faces of the sculptures he created for the work (known as "The Column") are drawn from men he served with during World War II, including William A. Callaway and John Erdman.